-It seems everyone took credit for the first rock video.
+While many took credit for the first rock video.
 It was actually ABBA who created the form!
-Waterloo and SOS are definitely recognizable as rock videos.
+Waterloo and SOS are definitely recognizable as videos.
 ABBA fully defined the musical format that would prevail into the 21st century.
 If this is not understood in the U.S., it is because their videos had no forum here.
-In the 1970s, rock video had not yet taken over television.
-It happened with the rise of cable.
+In the 1970s, videos had not yet taken over television.
+This happened with the rise of cable.

 ABBA Gold and More ABBA Gold are commercial releases of their slickest video hits.
 The early clips display the energy which characterized ABBA in the 70s.
 Later ones are situational, a product of the format.
 As with the albums, the videos capture a maturing process.